regisphilibert/rp_hugo/content/post/page-resources-manage/index.md

 ### After Page Resources: Hello Page Bundles
 Now since Hugo 0.32, with Resources, you have a better option.

-The content folder is a bit more clustered but every images/files are stored within their post directory bundle.
+The content folder is a bit more clustered but every images/files are stored within their post directory Bundle.
 And their url will follow the posts' too.

 ~~~nohighlight
 .